anasniet77/CODSOFT/README.md

 # ✅ CODSOFT PROJECTs
 ### 📌 Task 1 - To Do List
-It allows users to manage daily tasks by adding, marking, and deleting them.
+It allows users to manage daily tasks by adding, marking, updating and deleting them.